orangeadam3/terra121/BUILD_INSTRUCTIONS.md

 ```
 git clone https://github.com/orangeadam3/terra121.git
 ```
+### REMEMBER TO HAVE MINECRAFT SETUP WITH THE CORRECT PREREQUISITES FROM THE [README](README.md)!!!!!

 ## Second, build the mod
 Make sure you are inside of the '*terra121*' folder, start the building process, and watch the beautiful technical jazz fly across your console.

 If you are on Windows:
 ```